gauvand/SIF_Capstone/README.md

 2. Download and install the SITH_Layer-master package from https://github.com/compmem/SITH_Layer

-3. Check out example_training.ipynb for installation and training.
+3. Check out example_training.ipynb for installation and training. train_all.py is used to train all subjects.
+The evaluation notebook is used to evaluate performances of both models on the holdout set.

 4. Submit SLURM job to train on Rivanna (An example is provided  in the Slurm_script folder).